-Under its charter, our compensation committee may form, and delegate authority to, subcommittees as appropriate.
-In 2015, the compensation committee approved the formation of a CEO stock option sub-committee of the compensation committee, currently composed of Dr. Theuer, our Chief Executive Officer, to which authority has been delegated to grant, without any further action required by the compensation committee, stock options and restricted stock units ("RSUs"), to employees who are not our officers.
-The purpose of this delegation of authority is to enhance the flexibility of equity award administration and to facilitate the timely grant of equity awards to non-management employees, particularly new employees, within specified limits approved by our compensation committee.
+Under its charter, our Compensation Committee may form, and delegate authority to, subcommittees as appropriate.
+In 2015, the Compensation Committee approved the formation of a CEO stock option sub-committee of the Compensation Committee, currently composed of Dr. Theuer, our Chief Executive Officer, to which authority has been delegated to grant, without any further action required by the Compensation Committee, stock options and restricted stock units ("RSUs"), to employees who are not our officers.
+The purpose of this delegation of authority is to enhance the flexibility of equity award administration and to facilitate the timely grant of equity awards to non-management employees, particularly new employees, within specified limits approved by our Compensation Committee.
 In particular, the subcommittee may grant options or RSUs only within pre-approved guidelines.
-Typically, as part of its oversight function, our compensation committee will review on a regular basis the list of grants made by the subcommittee.
-During the years ended December 31, 2021 and 2020, the subcommittee did not exercise its authority to grant equity awards to purchase shares of our common stock to non-officer employees.
+Typically, as part of its oversight function, our Compensation Committee will review on a regular basis the list of grants made by the subcommittee.
+During the years ended December 31, 2022 and 2021, the subcommittee did not exercise its authority to grant equity awards to non-officer employees.

-Historically, our compensation committee has made most of the significant adjustments to annual compensation, determined bonus and equity awards and established new performance objectives at one or more meetings held toward the end of the year or the beginning of the following year.
-However, the compensation committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
-Generally, our compensation committee's process comprises two related elements: the determination of compensation levels (including bonus amounts based upon performance objectives for the prior year) and the establishment of performance objectives for the current year.
-For executives other than the Chief Executive Officer, the compensation committee solicits and considers evaluations and recommendations submitted to it by the Chief Executive Officer.
-In the case of our Chief Executive Officer, the evaluation of his performance is conducted by the compensation committee, which recommends to the Board any adjustments to his compensation as well as awards to be granted.
-For all executives and directors as part of its deliberations, the compensation committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current company-wide compensation levels and analyses of executive and director compensation paid at other companies.
+Historically, our Compensation Committee has made most of the significant adjustments to annual compensation, determined bonus and equity awards and established new performance objectives at one or more meetings held toward the end of the year or the beginning of the following year.
+However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
+Generally, our Compensation Committee's process comprises two related elements: the determination of compensation levels (including bonus amounts based upon performance objectives for the prior year) and the establishment of performance objectives for the current year.
+For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to it by the Chief Executive Officer.
+In the case of our Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which recommends to the Board any adjustments to his compensation as well as awards to be granted.
+For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current company-wide compensation levels and analyses of executive and director compensation paid at other companies.